Chafin v. Chafin: Justice agreed with us that the United States does not lose jurisdiction just because a child is taken from our shores.

 Working on the briefs and preparing for the argument was the most challenging legal work I had ever done.
 I had excellent help from the University of Pennsylvania School of Law, Georgia State University College of Law and Georgetown School of Law.
 I owe a huge debt of gratitude to these fantastic institutions.

 In very short order, the big day arrived.
 The Supreme Court is as formal, regal and beautiful as you would hope our nation’s court would be.
 At 10:00 am, the Justices filed in from behind the red curtains and took their seats.

-The Chief Justice callled my name.
+The Chief Justice called my name.
 I began my presentation.
-Some advisors had recommended that I take an argumentative approach to the Justice’s questions, parrying them as though they were only designed to take me off my task.
+Some advisors had recommended that I take an argumentative approach to Justice’s questions, parrying them as though they were only designed to take me off my task.
 I decided to handle the opportunity quite differently.
 I thought that since the Court had accepted the case, the Justices had genuine questions that they had a right to have answered.
 Instead of shoving my agenda at them, I decided to do my best to answer their concerns.
 All their questions were excellent.
 They knew the material and the issues backwards and forwards.
 They cared deeply about the case and its implications.
 My 30 minutes passed quickly.
-And with that the Justices filed from the great court room and were gone.
-I was left with the congratulations of my team and onlookers and a memento provided by the Court, a hand cut quill pen.
+And with that, the Justices filed from the great courtroom and were gone.
+I was left with the congratulations of my team and onlookers and a memento provided by the Court, a hand-cut quill pen.

 Within two short months, the Justices issued their decision.
 We won 9 – 0.
 Every single Justice agreed with us that the United States does not lose jurisdiction just because a child is taken from our shores.
 Children all across America can sleep a little more soundly thanks to that decision.